HaxeFoundation/haxe-evolution/proposals/0000-promises.md

 Whenever available or possible, new asynchronous APIs should use asynchronous native calls.
 On thread-supporting targets, synchronous APIs can be wrapped into asynchronous promises by running the synchronous call in a separate thread which will resolve the promise once done.

+### Testing

+Since the intended use for promises is primarily to enable the Haxe standard library to provide asynchronous APIs, Promises should be thoroughly unit-tested, e.g. using the [A+ Compliance Test Suite](https://github.com/promises-aplus/promises-tests).

 ## Impact on existing code

 Minimal or none. `Promise` will be in the `haxe` package, which should not interfere with other promise implementations.